Positivity of simplicial volume for closed nonpositively curved four-manifolds with nonzero Euler characteristic: Introduction

+under the additional assumption that $M$ is real analytic.
+Combining the two results, we obtain the following consequence, which establishes Conjecture~\ref{con3} in the real analytic case.

+\begin{cor} Let $M$ be a closed real analytic nonpositively curved $4$-manifold.
+Then $\|M\|=0$ if and only if $\chi(M)=0$.
+In particular, Conjecture~\ref{con3} holds for closed real analytic nonpositively curved $4$-manifolds. \end{cor}

-As an application, by \cite[Corollary 5.1]{CRW23}, we resolve Conjecture \ref{con1} for dimension four: \begin{cor} If $M$ is a closed $4$-dimensional manifold admitting a Riemannian metric with nonpositive sectional curvature and negative definite Ricci curvature, then $\|M\| > 0$. \end{cor}
+As another application of Theorem \ref{main thm}, by \cite[Corollary 5.1]{CRW23}, we resolve Conjecture \ref{con1} for dimension four: \begin{cor} If $M$ is a closed $4$-dimensional manifold admitting a Riemannian metric with nonpositive sectional curvature and negative definite Ricci curvature, then $\|M\| > 0$. \end{cor}

 On the other hand, as noted in \cite[Page 10]{Gromov_1982}, if $M_1$ and $M_2$ are closed $n$-dimensional manifolds with $n \geq 3$, then

 where $C > 0$ is a constant depending only on $\dim(M_1 \times M_2)$.